This page contains education journals and magazines that focus on:

 Educational Leadership, a magazine for educators by educators from ASCD: http://www.ascd.org/publications/educational-leadership.aspx Educators might be particularly interested in February 2003's edition on using data to improve student achievement and data-driven decision making.
 Note: EL issues from October 1943 to January 1998 are open for the public.

-Educational Technology Research and Development: http://aect.site-ym.com/?publications_landing is a bi-monthly publication listed among journals of the Association for Educational Communications and Technology.
+Educational Technology Research and Development: http://aect.site-ym.com/?page=ed_technology_r_d is a bi-monthly publication of the Association for Educational Communications and Technology.
 AECT states, "it is the only scholarly journal in the field focusing entirely on research and development in educational technology."

 Educause Publications: See Educause Review and Educause Quarterly under Resources at https://www.educause.edu/ .
 Educause has a mission to transform education through information technologies.
 Other learning resources are available related to teaching/learning, cybersecurity, information technology management, networking and emerging technology, policy and law, and so on.